Fahmimat92/CollaberaAeon/README.md

 > **Note**: This is a simple banking application called Aeon Bank Apps.

 There are 4 main screen and feature in this apps which is :
 - Login screen : This screen will authenticate user to login into our home screen.
+User login will be persist until user opt to logout.
 - Signup screen : This screen is to register and signup new user for using the apps.
-- Home screen : This is the landing screen once the user signup and able to login with the list of transaction.
+- Home screen : This is the landing screen once the user signup and able to login and view list of transaction.
-- Detail screen : User able to view the full detail and have the option to share it externally.
+- Detail screen : User able to view the full transaction detail and have the option to share it externally.